 I have been an outspoken advocate of the United Nations, an accredited participant at the UN Millennium Forum (2000), and attended the UNA Members Day 2012 on the Millennium Development Goals, held in the General Assembly Hall.

 I spoke about Robert Hayden at the centennial celebrations held for him at the University of Michigan in November, 2013, and at Wayne State University in April, 2014, as well as read at each event from the canto of my epic poem in which Hayden is a character.
 Both Hayden centennial essays are included in The Myth of the Enlightenment.
-YouTube I also spoke on Hayden for Poetry Month, 2017, at the Detroit Public Library and read Hayden’s poems about outer space, and read from my epic poem.
+YouTube I also spoke on Hayden for Poetry Month, 2017, at the Detroit Public Library and read Hayden’s poems about outer space, reading then a canto from my epic poem in which Hayden is a character.
 On May 16, 2017, I lectured on “The Poetry of Robert Hayden” at the Charles H. Wright Museum of African American History.

-In 1977 I took a theatre course in the Interpretative Reading of Poetry, learning that the Greek rhapsodes would travel throughout ancient Greece reciting Homer.
-Before long the idea of writing an epic poem began to compel me toward it and the dream that one day I might also revive the art of the rhapsode.
+In 1977, I took a theatre course in the Interpretative Reading of Poetry, learning that the Greek rhapsodes would travel throughout ancient Greece reciting Homer.
+Before long the idea of writing an epic poem became compelling and the dream that one day I might also revive the art of the rhapsode.